jeremyreeder/gridscout/docs/_posts/2018-07-05-building-the-rc1-a-lightweight-modular-carbine.md

 ---
 layout: post
-title: RC1
+title: Building the RC1 — a lightweight, modular carbine
 permalink: /blog/2018-07-05-building-the-rc1-a-lightweight-modular-carbine
 ---

-#Building the RC1 — a lightweight modular carbine
 The ultimate purpose of the GridScout™ map-search tool is to provide for a better community defense.
 For that same purpose, I'm building a new rifle.
 I call it the RC1.
 Why RC1?
 Because it's easier to explain that RC1 stands for Reeder Carbine #1 than to explain that KP6 stands for _Piŝta Karabeno je 6,5 Grendel_.

-#Firearm design
+# Firearm design
 My intent is to create a weapon that is well suited for all ranges from 0 to 300 yards and easy to operate in close quarters.
 The barrel will be just long enough to avoid the red tape of a short-barreled rifle.
 This length also serves